You can run Claude Code on your phone right now, iPhone or Android. The

 We think Claude Code on a phone is not a compromise, it's a better interface for certain tasks than a laptop.
 When you're on the train and a CI pipeline fails, pulling out a laptop means finding a seat, opening the lid, waiting for it to wake, SSHing in.
 On the phone, the container is already running.
 Tap, type the prompt, approve the fix, push.
 We've shipped production hotfixes from the back of an Uber this way.

-Three ways to run Claude Code on your phone
+What are the ways to run Claude Code on your phone?

 1. SSH into a machine running Claude Code